xucao-42/NormalIntegration/README.md

  This script compares 5 methods on 3 orthographic normal maps: sphere, vase, and anisotropic Gaussian.
  The results will be saved in `results/#TIME`.

- You can optionally add Gaussion noise and/or outliers to the input normal maps by running
+ You can optionally add Gaussian noise and/or outliers to the input normal maps by running

   ```
   python comparison_on_analytically_computed_orthographic_normal_maps.py --noise 0.1